MentalBlood/banduncamp/README.md

 Tool will not download audio file if it already exists

-Tool will not download album if corresponding dir already exists.
+Tool will not download album if `*mp3` files are exist in corresponding dir already.
 Use `--no-skip-downloaded-albums` to override this

 ### Album: